 (8) The current licensee shall return its license to the Department by certified mail.

-[(6)] (9) A licensee named in the original license shall remain responsible for [the] :
+[(6)] (9) A licensee named in the original license shall remain responsible until a new license is issued to the new owner for [the] :

-(a) The operation of the [assisted living] program until a new license is issued to the new owner; and [the current licensee shall remain responsible for]
+(a) The operation of the assisted living program until a new license is issued to the new owner; and [the current licensee shall remain responsible for]

 (b) The correction of all outstanding deficiencies or impending sanctions [until a new license is issued to the new owner].